paulinaturner/Paulinaturner/README.md

-## Hello! 👋
+### Hello! 👋
-😄 Pronouns: she/her

 🌱 I’m currently learning programming in Python

 📫 How to reach me: LinkedIn: www.linkedin.com/in/paulina-turner-castelo

-Education: Currently pursuing a Bachelor in Business Administration.
+🎓 Education: Currently pursuing a Bachelor in Business Administration.
 Majoring in Marketing.
 Minoring in Computing Digital Technologies and Collaborative Innovation.

+⚙️Technical Skills: Python

 <!--
 **paulinaturner/Paulinaturner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.